Payment processors help your small business accept credit card transactions, but how to do they work? Find out in this guide.

 While not a payment method per se, gift cards reward customer loyalty and encourage repeat purchases.
 Gift cards are quite popular with consumers, and almost all merchant service providers in the industry can set you up with a gift card program as part of your merchant account.

-What’s The Best Way To Process Payments?
+What’s The Best Way For Businesses To Process Payments?